Color

 Violets and Tuberose color

 Violets and Tuberose come in variety of colors.
 Every color tells a different story.
 Let’s know about Violets and Tuberose color meaning in this section.
 For example Red - Courage, Desire and Love, Pink - Sensitivity and Love,Yellow - Happiness and Friendship, Orange - Satisfaction and Passion, Purple - Elegance and Pride, Blue - Peace and Serenity, White - Purity and Innocence, Green - Prosperity and Optimism.
-Violets is Heart in shape and has NA fragrance whereas Tubular shaped Tuberose has Aromatic fragrance.
+Violets is Heart in shape and has fragrance whereas Tubular shaped Tuberose has Aromatic fragrance.

 More facts about Violets and Tuberose